CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

     ![](Images/img167.png)

- 1. Under **Title** provide a name for your new item, if needed you can also add attachements.
+ 1. Under **Title** provide a name for your new item, if needed you can also add attachments.
 Once done click on **Save**.

  1. To add column, select **+ Add column**.
 In the dropdown, select the type of column you want.

     ![](Images/img165.png)

  1. In the Create a column panel, in the **Name** field, enter a title or column heading.
 Enter any other required information.
-The number of fields will vary with column type you choose.
-The above example is for a **Multiple lines of tes** field.
+The number of fields will vary with the column type you choose.
+The above example is for a **Multiple lines of text** field.

      ![](Images/img166.png)

 1. Select **Save**.
-In this way you can add multiple items and columns to your list.
+In this way, you can add multiple items and columns to your list.

-1. To rename a column, select the column which you wnat to rename select **Coloumn settings** and select **Rename**.
+1. To rename a column, select the column which you want to rename select **Column settings** and select **Rename**.
 When prompted provide column name and select **Save**.

    ![](Images/img164.png)

-1. Now select the item which you have added click on **Show actions** and select **Edit**  from here you can add value against newly created column.
+1. Now select the item which you have added click on **Show actions** and select **Edit**  from here you can add value against the newly created column.

     ![](Images/img169.png)

     ![](Images/img168.png)

 1. To share your list select **Share** near the top of the page.

    ![](Images/img170.png)

 1. Enter a name or email address.
-To change the access permissions you are granting to people, select **Can edit** and then select a option based on requirement.
+To change the access permissions you are granting to people, select **Can edit** and then select an option based on requirement.

    ![](Images/img171.png)

-1. Check **Notify people** check box if you want user to get notified when a list is shared.
+1. Check **Notify people** check box if you want the user to get notified when a list is shared.
 Select Grant access.

    ![](Images/img172.png)